AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * The model chooses actions or events that maximizes play time.

-  * Have higher play time potential due to its ability to exploit and explore than the other three methods, but tend to be risky to use.
+  * Have higher play time potential due to its ability to exploit and explore than the other three models, but tend to be risky to use.

 ## Regression Recommendation Systems